 To create the lasting sustainable budget you must plan, and do it early.
 You don’t start when you lose your job, get into a car accident or have any other time of financial crises.
 Creating a sustainable budget will take care of those issues.

 The money you have in good times is budgeted heavily so it will last during bad times.
-I see too many people who though “caution to the wind”, when it comes to spending because they think they are so special that they will never hit hard times with a job loss, contract loss, or medical emergency.
+I see too many people who though “caution to the wind”, when it comes to spending.
+They think they are so special that they will never hit hard times with a job loss, contract loss, or medical emergency.

-In this article I will give you a few quick tips to creating a sustainable budget with a guerrilla budget:
+In this article I will give you a few quick tips to creating a sustainable budget using my guerrilla budget method:

 2. When you make a lot or are awarded a lot of money

 When you enter into a high income or windfall pretend like it has to last you 100 years.

 The is a good trick for those who don’t have a lot of self-discipline, it works because you trick your mind into believing the money does not exist, so you are forced to guerrilla budget it.

 When you are distracted one day you open your savings and investment account and you realize you did something really smart.
 You created a sum of money you can actually live off as your business or income falls on hard times.